husker-dev/native-kt/README.md

 > with `CMakeLists.txt`, `api.idl`, and example source files.<br>
 > This task is optional but recommended for getting started.

-By default, all native projects are stored in `src/nativeInterop/[name]`.
-You can change it using property `projectDir`.

 ## Requirements